Bury St Edmunds

 To complement this work and to demonstrate just how special a building the Theatre Royal is, our ReVisit programme will offer regular guided tours of the Theatre, along with workshops and demonstrations designed to reveal what theatre-going in the early 19th century would have been like.

 A real family day can be found at Ickworth House, Park and Gardens.
-The house itself is a sight to behold.
+The house itself is a sight to behold with its classical Rotunda, East and West Wings which form the centrepiece of the Ickworth estate.
 It was built by the 4th Earl of Bristol who was known for his rather individual and eccentric tastes.
 He wanted the house to be oval in shape – and it is!

 The house is now open to visitors and inside you are invited to view the collection of old master paintings housed there.
 The gardens are really lovely, a mixture of 18th Century Parklands and a more Mediterranean themed area.
 There is an adventure playground to burn of excess energy, family trails and also popular cycle trails.

 If you fancy something a little more relaxing then you can visit the West Wing and Porters Lodge cafés are both open with a variety of hot and cold drinks as well as light snacks and cakes.
 Grab something on the go or sit and enjoy a cuppa with friends.